ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

 | Get Glip Compliance Export Archive Content | `/restapi/v1.0/glip/data-export/taskId/archive/archiveId` |
 |||

-## How to archive the Glip data
+## How to archive Glip data

-There are 4 steps to archive your company Glip using the APIs set:
+There are 3 steps to archive your company Glip data using the Compliance Export APIs set:

-#### 1. Create an export report task
+#### 1. Create an export task

-To create an export report task:
+To create an export task:

 * Specify the period of time for the archive.
 The period of time is specified by the `dateFrom` and `dateTo`.
+Maximum range is 30 days.
 * Specify a list of users by `userIds`.
 * Specify a list of channels by `chatIds`
 * Make a POST request to the `/restapi/v1.0/glip/data-export` endpoint.